 Why a Home Buyer Should Request a Loan Contingency

-This kind of clause also usually lays out the amount of the down payment the buyer will make and the type of mortgage the buyer intends to obtain, as well as the length of the loan and its interest rate.
+This kind of clause also usually lays out the amount of the down payment the buyer will make and the type of mortgage the buyer hopes to obtain.
+It should cite the length of the loan and its interest rate.
 These provisions protect buyers from having to pay back a loan they can't afford if they can't obtain a mortgage that meets these requirements.

-The removal of a loan contingency from the contract can happen in one of two ways, one of which is more favorable to the buyer and one of which is more favorable to the seller.
+The removal of a loan contingency from the contract can happen in one of two ways.
+One is more favorable to the buyer and the other is more favorable to the seller.

-If the loan contingency was written up to be of the active type, the seller must request for the contingency to be removed from the contract after it has expired.
-This type of loan contingency can give the buyer extra time to obtain a mortgage if the seller, their agent, and their attorney don't act quickly to remove the contingency.
+The seller must request that the contingency be removed from the contract after it has expired if the loan contingency was written to be the active type.
+This type of loan contingency can give the buyer extra time to obtain a mortgage if the seller, their agent, and their attorney don't act quickly enough to remove the contingency.

-The contingency expires without the seller having to request it.
-If the buyer hasn't been able to obtain financing and has failed to notify the seller.
+The contingency expires without the seller having to request it if the buyer hasn't been able to obtain financing and has failed to notify the seller.
 This type of removal is passive, and the buyer can still be contractually obligated to buy the home.
-In this scenario, the loan contingency backfired on the buyer, who will lose their earnest money and leave themselves open to a lawsuit from the seller.
+The loan contingency backfired on the buyer in this scenario.

 Requesting an Extension

-The buyer may still want to purchase the house after an active loan contingency has been removed and might continue to try to finance the purchase.
+The buyer might still want to purchase the house after an active loan contingency has been removed, and they might continue to try to secure financing for the purchase.
 They can request more time to get a mortgage, but the seller is under no obligation to agree to an extension.

 The buyer might be required to put down more earnest money in exchange for extra time.